cloojure/modern-cljs/tut16.md

    (target :dir #{"target"})))
 ```

-Note that we used a map to set the defaults for the various options
+Note that we used a map to set the defaults for the various options:

 ```clj
 (def defaults {:test-dirs #{"test/cljc" "test/clj" "test/cljs"}